gvwilson/thirdbit/_posts/2024/2024-02-06-our-process.md

 ### Sprint Retros

+Just as the whole of engineering does a retrospective each quarter, each team does a short retrospective at the end of each sprint.
+Sometimes the output is "let's try doing something differently" (for a smaller value of "something" than would be discussed by the whole team in a quarterly retro);
+other times,
+the output is just,
+"Well done!"
+because it's as important to celebrate victories as it is to learn from defeats.

 -   Summary: Bi-weekly sync to reflect on the past sprint and identify possible improvements
 -   Key Questions:
     -   What went well?